-123. Seventy-nine percent of completed projects had outcomes ratings in the satisfactory range, and 75 percent had outcomes that were considered likely to be sustained (figure 13).
-The performance of SCCF projects is comparable with that of GEF Trust Funds projects, for which a cumulative 80 percent of completed projects are rated in the satisfactory range for outcomes and 63 percent are rated in the likely range for sustainability (GEF IEO 2021d).
+Seventy-nine percent of completed projects had outcomes ratings in the satisfactory range, and 75 percent had outcomes that were considered likely to be sustained (figure 7.1).1 The performance of SCCF projects is comparable with that of GEF Trust Funds projects, for which a cumulative 80 percent of completed projects are rated in the satisfactory range for outcomes and 63 percent are a.
+Outcome ratings

-&lt;sup>22 One project did not have a sustainability rating.
+1One project did not have a sustainability rating.